Project Y: Post-war

 After the war ended on 14 August 1945, Oppenheimer informed Groves of his intention to resign as director of the Los Alamos Laboratory, but agreed to remain until a suitable replacement could be found.
 Groves wanted someone with both a solid academic background and a high standing within the project.
 Oppenheimer recommended Norris Bradbury.
 This was agreeable to Groves, who liked the fact that as a naval officer Bradbury was both a military man and a scientist.
 Bradbury accepted the offer on a six-month trial basis.
 Groves announced this at a meeting of division leaders on 18 September.
 Parsons arranged for Bradbury to be quickly discharged from the Navy, which awarded him the Legion of Merit for his wartime services.
 He remained in the Naval Reserve, though, ultimately retiring in 1961 with the rank of captain.
 On 16 October 1945, there was a ceremony at Los Alamos at which Groves presented the laboratory with the Army-Navy "E" Award, and presented Oppenheimer with a certificate of appreciation.
 Bradbury became the laboratory's second director the following day.

 The first months of Bradbury's directorship were particularly trying.
 He had hoped that Atomic Energy Act of 1946 would be quickly passed by Congress and the wartime Manhattan Project would be superseded by a new, permanent organization.
 It soon became clear that this would take more than six months.
 President Harry S. Truman did not sign the act creating the Atomic Energy Commission into law until 1 August 1946, and it did not become active until 1 January 1947.
-In the meantime, Groves' legal authority to act was limited.
+In the meantime, Groves's legal authority to act was limited.